 RABBI BLOCH: Rabbi Bloch became chief Rabbi of Algiers in 1882 before departing for Nancy, France, in 1890.
-During his time in Algiers he published a book on “Tombstone Inscriptions of Algiers’ Ancient Jewish Cemeteries.”
+During his time in Algiers, he published a book on “Tombstone Inscriptions of Algiers’ Ancient Jewish Cemeteries.”
 A military chaplain, Bloch was killed during World War I while assisting a Catholic soldier in the middle of a battle.
 The synagogue was renamed in his memory.

 ATTACK: On December 11, 1960, Muslim FLN rebels battling French rule suddenly took over the synagogue.
 The rebels had their headquarters in the Casbah directly across the street from the synagogue, in Cafe Zerrouk on Randon Plaza.
-Ostensibly protesting a visit by General de Gaulle, rebels falsely claimed Jews had fired on them from nearby balconies as an excuse to attack the synagogue.
-They went on a rampage inside, ripping torah scrolls and leaving the torn parchments strewn on the front steps.
-Memorial plaques – including the two large monuments to Algiers Jews killed during World War I – were ripped off the walls.
+Ostensibly protesting a visit by General de Gaulle, rebels falsely claimed that Jews had fired on them from nearby balconies as an excuse to attack the synagogue.
+They went on a rampage inside, ripping Torah scrolls and leaving the torn parchments strewn on the front steps.
+Memorial plaques – including the two large monuments to Jews of Algiers killed during World War I – were ripped off the walls.
 Rebels raised their green and white flag atop the synagogue.
 “Death to the Jews” and swastikas were daubed on the walls.
 After two days of wild rioting, which included attacks on nearby Jewish shops and homes, French forces restored order.
 But the synagogue - and its community - would never be restored.